 STARK LAW and Anti-Kickback Statute

-We are a business and healthcare law firm with offices in Augusta and Atlanta, Georgia, and our focus is representing healthcare providers.
-We advise and represent Georgia and South Carolina physicians and healthcare businesses with regard to STARK, the Anti-Kickback Statute, and other federal and state laws and implementing regulations.
+We are a health law firm with offices in Augusta and Atlanta, Georgia, and our focus is representing healthcare providers.
+We advise and represent medical practices, physicians and healthcare businesses with regard to STARK, the Anti-Kickback Statute, and other federal and state laws and implementing regulations.
 Federal and state regulatory laws place more restraints upon physicians than any other licensed professionals.
 These laws impact not only physicians but any healthcare business with which they transact business.

-Our Atlanta healthcare law firm advances and protects the financial interests of healthcare providers by helping them avoid regulatory pitfalls that involve serious adverse financial consequences.
+Our health law firm endeavors to advance and protect the financial interests of healthcare providers by helping them avoid regulatory pitfalls that involve serious adverse financial consequences.
 Our services include:

 - Physician Self Referral Act (a.k.a.
-STARK Law): We help Georgia and South Carolina physicians (or their prospective employers or business partners), ensure their transactions and arrangements are structured in a legally compliant manner to avoid improper referrals of designated health services between entities with a prohibited financial relationship.
+STARK Law): We help medical practices and physicians ensure their transactions and arrangements are structured in a legally compliant manner to avoid improper referrals of designated health services between entities with a prohibited financial relationship.

-- Anti-Kickback Statute (AKS): We protect Georgia and South Carolina healthcare businesses by evaluating and structuring financial arrangements between entities to ensure compliance with the AKS and avoid costly penalties and other adverse business consequences.
+- Anti-Kickback Statute (AKS): We protect medical practices, physicians and healthcare businesses by evaluating and structuring financial arrangements between entities to ensure compliance with the AKS and avoid costly penalties and other adverse business consequences.

-- Civil Monetary Penalties (CMP) Law: We help our healthcare clients avoid inadvertent violations of regulatory compliance requirements that might trigger substantial financial penalties under CMP.
+- Civil Monetary Penalties (CMP) Law: We help our customers avoid inadvertent violations of regulatory compliance requirements that might trigger substantial financial penalties under CMP.

-The focus of our healthcare law firm is helping medical professionals and healthcare businesses succeed.
-We advise and represent doctors and doctor groups or associations, ambulance services, FQHCs, geriatric care businesses, healthcare professionals, healthcare consultants, laboratories, and other healthcare related businesses.
-We represent healthcare providers in Atlanta and Augusta, Georgia; Aiken, South Carolina; and throughout the Communities We Serve.
-To schedule a consultation with one of our attorneys, email us at firstname.lastname@example.org or contact us at our office nearest you.
+The focus of our health law firm is helping medical professionals and healthcare businesses succeed.
+We represent healthcare providers throughout the United States.
+To schedule a consultation with one of our experienced health law attorneys, contact us today.

 If you are a healthcare provider, throw away normal business instincts when it comes to referral relationships

-For just about any business other than one in healthcare, of course, it makes sense to reward those who send you business with financial incentives.
-Doing so makes good sense, right?
-But if you are in healthcare, improper referral relationships can have dire financial consequences.
+For just about any business other than one in healthcare it makes sense to reward those who send you business with financial incentives.
+But if you are in a healthcare business, improper referral relationships can have dire financial consequences.